-makes a statement which he or she knows to be false in a material particular or makes a statement which is false in a material particular, commits an offence and is liable, on conviction to a fine not exceeding twenty four currency points or to a term of imprisonment not exceeding one year or both.
+makes a statement which he or she knows to be false in a material particular or makes a statement which is false in a material particular, commits an offence and is liable, on conviction to a fine not exceeding twenty four thirty currency points or to a term of imprisonment not exceeding one year or both.

-(2) A person who uses an airport security permit to gain access to an aircraft, an area of an airport or an air navigation installation when he or she is not entitled to such access commits an offence and is liable, on conviction, to a fine not exceeding twenty four currency points or to a term of imprisonment not exceeding one year or both.
+(2) A person who uses an airport security permit to gain access to an aircraft, an area of an airport or an air navigation installation when he or she is not entitled to such access or not on official duty, commits an offence and is liable, on conviction, to a fine not exceeding twenty four thirty currency points or to a term of imprisonment not exceeding one year or both.

 (3) A person who uses a false or unauthorised airport security permit for the purposes of gaining access to a security restricted area or to an air navigation installation commits an offence and is liable, on conviction, to a fine not exceeding one hundred currency points or to a term of imprisonment not exceeding four years or both.